sevco/asset-tools/README.md

 2. Through the Sevco Shell by running _orgs info <index>_ and coping the OrgID value.

     $ export ORG="paste OrgID here"

+-  You have the option to define an API endpoint to allow connection to Development or Demo environments.
+The default is https://api.sev.co if no environmental variable is defined.

+    $ export API="paste API endpoint"

 # Execution
 Run the scripts with _python devices.py_ or _python users.py_ as appropriate.
 The devices.py script creates a file called devices.csv and users.py creates a file called users.csv.